 - An oval face: This shape pretty much suits any type of frame (lucky things!)

 Do they match your style?

-Of course though, if you’re someone who intends to buy multiple pairs, this rule doesn’t apply.
+One way around this of course would be to buy multiple pairs, in which case this rule wouldn’t apply.
 You have my permission to go out and buy as many multicoloured, Leopard print specs as you like.

 Think about your skin tone

 Determine whether you have a cool or warm skin tone and try to think about your hair colour too.

 This can be a huge help when trying to pick the style and colour frame you go for.
 If you have warm colouring, bold, darker frames look amazing, while fair skin and hair seem to suit thinner frames in more muted colours.